revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote markdown="1">

 - A sprint review is an informal meeting held at the end of a sprint, during which the team members show what was accomplished, while the stakeholders provide feedback.

 </blockquote>

 </details>

 ---
-16. What is Sprint Retrospective?
+16.What is Sprint Retrospective?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)